Idles drummer's mum raises charity cash knitting 'i-dolls' - NewsBreak

 Snapchat removes Maori tattoo filters after outcry

 Social media platform Snapchat has removed a feature which allowed users to apply traditional Maori tattoos on their faces.
 The filters were pulled after their discovery prompted an outcry in New Zealand's indigenous Maori community.
-Maoris consider tattoo art as sacred, and it is taken as an important marker of...
+Maori people consider tattoo art as sacred, and it is taken as an important marker...

 BBC